codecrafters-io/build-your-own-git/stage_descriptions/base-05-fe4.md

 $ /path/to/your_program.sh init
 ```

-It'll create some random files and directories:
+It will then create some random files and directories:

 ```bash
 $ echo "hello world" > test_file_1.txt